BrunoMazorra/spam_game/README.md

 ## Creating/Joining a room
 - Enter a name and click Create Room (optionally adjust cost c and duration).
 - Share the room code with others; they can Join by code and name.
-- The host clicks Start Round to begin the 60s timer.
+- The host clicks Start Round to begin the timer (default 10s unless changed).
 - During the round, click on the board to add points; click near a point to remove it.
 - Click Submit to lock your points (auto-locked at time expiry).